Gloria Allen: Career

 Allen worked at the University of Chicago Hospital as a licensed practical nurse and then in private homes as a nurse's aide.

 Awards

-In 2014, Allen received Living Legend Award at the Trans 100 awards from transgender activists Janet Mock and Precious Brady-Davis.
+In 2014, Allen received the Living Legend Award at the Trans 100 Awards from transgender activists Janet Mock and Precious Brady-Davis.
 In 2021, she received the Carmen Vázquez Award for Excellence in Leadership on Aging Issues from SAGE, an advocacy organization for L.G.B.T.Q. elders, at the National LGBTQ Task Force's Creating Change conference.

 Death

 She died on June 13, 2022, from respiratory failure in her sleep at her apartment in Chicago's Townhall Apartments, an LGBTQ senior living facility.